arijitnus/Plant_Biosynthetic_gene_cluster/README.md

-# Biosynthetic_gene_clusters of Plant microbiome
+# Biosynthetic Gene Clusters of Plant microbiome
-#Code for Manuscript
+#R code and datasets for the manuscript titled 'Terpenes and aryl polyenes are strobgly conserved among phytobiomes'
-#Please email us at arijitmukherjee@u.nus.edu for any queries
+#R code, .rds file and input data files are shared under the header of individual figures' folder.
+For any queries feel free to contact me- arijitmukherjee0012@gmail.com